-The deadline for comments to be received by the Council is INSERT.
+The deadline for comments to be received by the Council is 5:15pm on 5 November 2014

 Next Steps

 All comments received on the draft master plans will be considered and reported to the Council's Cabinet, together with any recommended changes to their content.
 It is hoped that the master plans will be adopted by the Council at the same time as the final Site Allocations DPD.
 This is expected to be in Spring 2016.